Carnegie Mellon University

 First-Year Writing Course Options and Topics

-To complete the First-Year Writing requirement, students choose one of two pathways.
-Each pathway has its own series of course options.
-Students who choose Pathway 1 will take two half-semester mini courses from the following three options: 76-106: Writing About Literature, Art, and Culture; 76-107: Writing About Data; and 76-108: Writing About Public Problems.
+• Students who choose Pathway 1 will take two half-semester mini courses from the following three options: 76-106: Writing About Literature, Art, and Culture; 76-107: Writing About Data; and 76-108: Writing About Public Problems.
 For a detailed listing of the Pathway 1 course topics, schedules, and descriptions for the current or upcoming semester, click here.
-This information has been updated for the Fall 2022 semester, but please continue to check back in case there are changes to the course times or topics.
+This information has been updated for the Spring 2024 semester, but please continue to check back in case there are changes to the course times or topics.

 fyw prof looking pointing 900x600